 It is much harder and more complicated to use a sliding glass door to vent the exhaust hose.

-These window kits usually are not long enough to extend to fit the entire height of a door.
+The standard window kits usually are not long enough to extend to fit the entire height of a sliding glass door.

-If you want to install your portable air conditioner to a sliding glass door, it is probably necessary to use at least two installation kits.
+If you want to install your portable air conditioner to a sliding glass door then you have two options:

 No matter which installation route you plan on using, it is important to check the owner’s manual to make sure all guidelines are followed.

-One of the main jobs of a portable air conditioner is to take moisture out of the air and remove any warm air.
+As you learned, one of the main jobs of a portable air conditioner is to take moisture out of the air so that it is less humid.

 Portable air conditioners have several different ways of dealing with condensation and moisture.